hMsats/bash_shell_script_download_and_compile_bitcoin_core_on_ubuntu/README.md

 Total compilation time will be on the order of 1 hour or more.

-This script was recently tested on a fairly fresh Ubuntu install and it worked like a charm.
+This script was recently tested on a fairly fresh Ubuntu install (20.04.4 LTS) and it worked like a charm.